hannahgooding/hannahgooding/README.md

 - [LogRocket Blog](https://blog.logrocket.com/author/hannahgooding/)

 ## Speaking 🎤
+- **March 2022:** How To Git Rebase and Why You Should: A Beginner's Guide - codebar Festival 2022
 - **September 2021:** How to avoid gatekeeping in tech - FemTechConf 2021
-- **April 2021 and October 2021:** Boosting your productivity - Founders and Coders
+- **April and October 2021, January 2022:** Boosting your productivity - Founders and Coders
 - **July 2020:** Why the f**k didn't I know this sooner - Founders and Coders

 ## Awards 🏆
-- #TechWomen100 Award Winner 2021
+- TechWomen100 Award Winner 2021

 ## My Journey ✈️
 - **October 2020:** Software Engineer @ [Lyst](https://www.lyst.co.uk/)